-It has gradually become a well-known fact, largely due to Flex Acoustics founder Niels Adelman-Larsens research, that amplified music needs a controlled bass reveberation but maybe less commonly appreciated, that the hall shouldn’t be irresponsive at high frequencies.
-This is substantiated in my latest peer reviewed article: Investigation on acceptable reverberation time at various frequency bands in halls that present amplified music.
+It has gradually become a well-known fact, largely due to Flex Acoustics founder Niels Adelman-Larsens research, that amplified music needs a controlled bass reveberation, but less commonly appreciated, that the hall shouldn’t be irresponsive at high frequencies.
+This is substantiated in his latest peer reviewed article: Investigation on acceptable reverberation time at various frequency bands in halls that present amplified music.

 Please read more in the section: acoustical/research papers.”